 Start Here - Enter your zip

-How Much Does an IB PVC Roof Cost?
+How Much Does IB Roofing Cost?

 Keep in mind that thicker membranes are more expensive, but they are also a lot more durable and longer lasting.
 We recommend using at least a 60 mil product, especially if you live in an area with inclement weather, and frequent temperature fluctuations.

 Here is a detailed break down of your material and installation costs:

 Let’s look at different types of homes where flat roof replacement would be appropriate.
 Let’s also set some basic specs for the job, so we don’t have to repeat it.

 1) New Install: Includes installation of 1/2″ Styrofoam insulation and a mechanically attached PVC membrane, 2 or 3″ PVC coated edge metal, 1 chimney or skylight flashing, 2 bathroom stack flashing, and 2 IB Air Vents.

 2) Replace Old Roof: Same specs as a “New Install” with added tear off and disposal of 1 layer of old materials.

 In all other cases the differences are in insulation thickness, the PVC material itself, as well as added penetrations – extra skylights, chimneys, bulkheads, vent pipes, etc., as well as rare parapet walls and roof to wall transitions.
 We will discuss these extra items below.

 Simple flat roof on 1 or two storey house: While these are rare, and most roofers LOVE to do jobs like this one, these still turn up once in a while.